parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 4. Launch a browser **outside of Visual Studio** for testing if the page is loaded in Visual Studio.

-5. Select a few links on the published E-Commerce website, and submit several orders to generate some sample telemetry.
+5. Select a few links on the published E-Commerce website and submit several orders to generate some sample telemetry.

 ### Task 4: View the Application Insights logs